A-monem/Jomymeet-React-Native/README.md

 # What is Jomy ?
-Jomy is the world's best e-learning platform designed to help connecting teachers and students in virtual classrooms via videoconferencing technology.
+Jomy is the world's best e-learning platform designed to help connecting teachers and students in virtual classrooms via video conferencing technology.

 Jomy uses Jitsi meet (open source) video conferenceing library, which comes with the following options:
  1) Screen share